fossabot/daudr-blog/content/blog/how-i-built-a-map/index.md

 [@daudr/interactive-italy on NPM](https://www.npmjs.com/package/@daudr/interactive-italy)

-Also let me know if you'd like to read how to publish an Angular library on NPM
+Also, let me know if you'd like to read how to publish an Angular library on NPM